Hunter (1984 American TV series): Season 7 (1990–91)

 For the seventh and final season, NBC shifted the show to 10 pm on Wednesdays.
-A new female co-star, Darlanne Fluegel as Officer Joanne Molenski, was brought in.
+Hunter transfers to Metro, and a new female co-star, Darlanne Fluegel as Officer Joanne Molenski, was brought in.
 However, she reportedly had creative differences with Fred Dryer, and halfway through the season, she decided she wanted out.
 Her character was murdered by a female serial killer in the two-part episode "Fatal Obsession".
 Her replacement for the second half of the season was Lauren Lane as Sergeant Chris Novak, supposedly a former girlfriend of Hunter's.
 Hunter's signature unmarked vehicle, a moss green 1977 Dodge Monaco, was also finally replaced (after an accident with Molenski's cruiser in the season's first episode) by an updated new silver 1990 Ford LTD Crown Victoria.
 Hunter was now also back to wearing jeans and a shirt.
 Also, for the first time (aside from the sixth-season finale), Hunter made sporadic appearances in uniform.

 However, the new partners and changes did little to boost ratings (47th in the Nielsen standings).
 A salary dispute involving Dryer led to the show being discontinued at the end of the season.